Article-Beloved-Disciple

 These arguments seem plausible to many people.
 But they are not conclusive, and for that reason the traditional view that John Zebedee was the Beloved Disciple can't be completely ruled out.
 And many Christians still accept it.

-An unknown priest.
-In his book The Passover Plot, Hugh J. Schonfield argues that the Beloved Disciple was an otherwise unknown priest who lived in Jerusalem.
+In his book The Passover Plot, author Hugh Schonfield argues that the Beloved Disciple was an otherwise unknown priest who lived in Jerusalem.
 Schonfield says that this priest was a secret disciple of Jesus who was also well enough acquainted with top Jewish officials to be able to gain admittance to the interrogations of Jesus.

 This proposal appears to fit the known facts.
 But it is incomplete in that it doesn't identify a specific person.

-Lazarus.
 A number of scholars have argued that the Beloved Disciple was Lazarus, the brother of Mary and Martha of Bethany, and the man that Jesus raised from the dead.
-Much of the argument is based on John 11:1-3, which says that as Lazarus lay sick, the sisters sent a message to Jesus: "Lord, the one you love is sick."
+Much of the argument is based on John 11:1-3, which says that as Lazarus lay sick, his sisters sent a message to Jesus which said "Lord, the one you love is sick."
 John 11:5 and 11:36 also say that Jesus loved Lazarus.

 The Gospel of John never mentions Lazarus by name after Chapter 12, and it first mentions the Beloved Disciple in Chapter 13.
 Some argue that this isn't a coincidence, but that the gospel simply changed its way of referring to Lazarus.